ropensci-archive/roweb2/content/code-of-conduct.md

 If you are planning to attend an upcoming event or join an online channel, and have concerns regarding another individual who may be present, please submit a report as described above.
 We will work with you to take precautions to ensure your comfort and safety.
 These precautions may include: providing an escort, preparing onsite event staff, and/or providing on-site contact cell phone numbers for immediate contact.
 In some cases, we may take action to prevent a harasser from attending the conference.

 The Code of Conduct Committee will investigate and decide responses to reports with the aim of making a decision and implementing enforcement as soon as is reasonably possible.
-We are committed to transparency with our community while upholding the privacy of victims.
+We are committed to transparency with our community while upholding the privacy of victims and people who report incidents.
 We will publish brief, anonymized summaries of incidents on the [forum](https://discuss.ropensci.org/c/conduct) in a dedicated, read-only category, and will publish on the rOpenSci blog an annual transparency report.

 We welcome your feedback by email to `conduct@ropensci.org`, and we thank you for working with us to make rOpenSci a safe, enjoyable, friendly and enriching experience for everyone who participates.